tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/最佳实践/部署 Hexo 博客_intl_en.md

 You can view your serverless Hexo website by accessing the website URL output by the command line.

->If you want to update an article in your Hexo website, you need to run `hexo g` locally again to generate a static webpage and run `serverless` to update the webpage.
+>!If you want to update an article in your Hexo website, you need to run `hexo g` locally again to generate a static webpage and run `serverless` to update the webpage.

 ### 4. Remove